kazinov/react-server-rendering-performance-test/README.md

-## simple React universal/isomorphic app example
+## Simple React universal/isomorphic app example

 To build the app you should have webpack installed: